feilongwang92/app-data/README.md

 `python main.py "E:/data" "sorted_00.csv" "processed_00.csv" 1000 100 300 0.2 1.0`

 The arguments here are:
-`"E:/data"` gives the work directory, where the input data folder "sorted" and processed data folder are ("processed" folder will be created by the programme).
+`"E:/data"` gives the work directory, where the input data folder "sorted" and processed data folder are ("processed" folder will be created by the program).
 `"sorted_00.csv"` gives an input data file (one of the file resulting from the preprocessing) for processing.
-The programme will find it under folder "sorted" by searching the input work directory.
+The program will find it under folder "sorted" by searching the input work directory.
 `"processed_00.csv"` specifies the file where to write after the data of each user is processed.
 The file will be under folder "processed".
-The folder will be created by the programme if it does not exist.
+The folder will be created by the program if it does not exist.
-`1000` sets batch size as 1000, meaning that we allow the programme reads 1000 users into memory for one round of processing.
+`1000` sets batch size as 1000, meaning that we allow the program to read 1000 users into memory for one round of processing.
 Set the number depending on your PC memory size: if your computer has a large memory, set it a large number.
 You may need some trials and errors.
 With a 32GB computer, I set it as 5000 users, each of which has two-month observations.
 `100` uses 100 meters as the threshold for partitioning records into gps and cellular traces.
 `300` uses 300 seconds as the temporal constraint to define a stay.
 `0.2` uses 0.2 Km as the spatial constraint to define a gps stay.